Schema#

 Schema deduction mechanism#

 The schema deduction takes place in the constructor of the onetick.py.DataSource, and it is enabled by default when the db parameter is specified.
-There is ability to control this behaviour with the schema_policy parameter.
+It is possible to control this behaviour with the schema_policy parameter.

 data = otp.DataSource(db='NYSE_TAQ',